nloadholtes/synappio-client/Cookbooks/Email-Assurance-Cookbook.md

     }
 ~~~~

-#### Removing Unsubscribers
+#### Removing Unsubscribes

-After resetting the 'changed' flag for list members, you should remove members from your list that have unsubscribed.
+After resetting the 'changed' flag for list members, you should remove members from a list that have unsubscribed.
 The following command will remove specified members from a list by supplying CSV input via POST to the unsubscribe.csv endpoint.

 /list/{list_slug}/unsubscribe.csv